What is Negative SEO and Does it Matter?

 Hacking your site

-This is far and away the least likely tact for a competitor to take simply to downrank a website.
+This is far and away the least likely tactic for a competitor to take simply to downrank a website.
 Chances are that a hack is for far more nefarious reasons, so the practices put in place to safeguard your site from general attacks will also protect you from these.
 A negative SEO hack would most likely look like someone getting into your CMS and creating ghost pages full of content intended to tank your rankings.
 This generally means content and links to known scam websites.

 What to do: